ufozone/ha-zcs-mower/README.md

 * Restart Home Assistant after installation
 * Make sure that you refresh your browser window too
 * Use the "Add Integration" in Home Assistant, Settings, Devices & Services and select "ZCS Lawn Mower Robot"
+* In the best case, create a new account (via the mobile app) and connect it to your lawn mower(s).
+Then there should be no problems when you use the HA integration and the mobile app at the same time.
 * Get account key and IMEI from lawn mower:
     * Open the app on your mobile device.
     * Click on the `Setup` tab.